Emergency Plans and Disaster Kits

 It’s been about 5 days of me focusing really hard and now I finally have my emergency bin all put together!
 We are going to be focusing a whole month on Emergency Preparedness early next year, but for now I wanted to fill you in on a couple things I did and learned.

 1- I bought a car kit ($20 at Wal-Mart).
-If your Wal-Mart doesn’t carry something like this, we found this Deluxe Emergency Road Kit that is very similar and is great because you can toss in a water bottle and some snacks into the bag as well.
+If your Wal-Mart doesn’t carry something like this, we found this Emergency Road Assistance Kit that is very similar and is great because you can toss in a water bottle and some snacks into the bag as well.

 2- I PUT my binder with important documents together (passport, birth certificates, social security cards etc).
 When doing this, I asked myself one simple question - if my house burned down - would I be annoyed I didn’t have this document?
 If so, I put it in.